BECOMING A CERTIFIED SPECIALIST

 The first step in becoming a certified specialist is to take the one-day legal specialization certification exam held:

-The certification process consists of an exam (given every two years) plus a post-exam application detailing the candidate's completion of required tasks, experience and education, as well as recommendations.
+The certification process consists of an exam (given every two years) plus a post-exam application filed after passing the examination detailing the candidate's completion of required tasks, experience and education, as well as recommendations.
+Applicants are encouraged to look at all of the requirements at the start of the process and to begin keeping track of experience and education even before taking the examination to speed processing of the application; alternatively, some applicants wait until after they have completed the examination.

 To be eligible for certification, an attorney must generally: